stevelaskaridis/gear/macbookpro15.md

 However, few things that I miss:
 * An additional USB port would be nice
 * Some extra space on the SSD (256GB is borderline ok for now)

+**Update**: The screen has started to present artefacts under OS X. I have opened a [thread](https://discussions.apple.com/message/33728211) following up on the issue.
+Since the problem is not present under other OSs, I am using it with Ubuntu for now.